 Currently, Parayno is the Vice Chairman of the Philippine Veterans Bank; Chairman and President of E-Konek Pilipinas, Inc.; President of Bagong Silang Farms, Inc.; and President of the Parayno Consultancy Services on Logistics and Distribution, Customs, Information Technology, and Taxation.
-Prior to his appointment at MRSGI, Parayno was Co-Chairman and President of the Lina Group of Companies, and a member of the Toyota Motor Corporation's Board of Directors.
+Prior to his appointment at MRSGI, Parayno has also previously served as Co-Chairman and President of the Lina Group of Companies and a member of the Toyota Motor Corporation's Board of Directors.

-Parayno also served as a Commissioner in the Bureaus of Internal Revenue and Customs, and as Regional Director for the Economic Intelligence and Investigation Bureau of the Department of Finance.
-He has also served as Assistant Chief of Staff for Plans and Programs of the Philippine Coast Guard, and taught at the Philippine Military Academy and the University of the Philippines.
-He has also worked for several development projects with the United Nations Development Program and the Asian Development Bank.
+Parayno previously served as a Commissioner in the Bureaus of Internal Revenue and Customs and as Regional Director for the Economic Intelligence and Investigation Bureau of the Department of Finance.
+He has also served as Assistant Chief of Staff for Plans and Programs of the Philippine Coast Guard, as well as taught at the Philippine Military Academy and the University of the Philippines.
+He has further worked for several development projects with the United Nations Development Program and the Asian Development Bank.

 He holds Master's degrees in Psychology from the University of the Philippines and Business Management from the Asian Institute of Management.
 He graduated magna cum laude from the Philippine Military Academy.

-■ SENIOR ADVISERS TO THE BOARD
+SENIOR ADVISERS TO THE BOARD